Treaty of Limerick: Civil articles

-These articles protected the rights of the defeated Jacobite landed gentry who chose to remain in Ireland, most of whom were Catholics.
+These articles protected the rights of the defeated Jacobite landed gentry and merchants who chose to remain in Ireland, most of whom were Catholics.
 Their property was not to be confiscated so long as they swore allegiance to William III and Mary II, and Catholic noblemen were to be allowed to bear arms.
+Four were included by name: Colonel Lutterel, Captain Rowland White, Maurice Eustace of Yeomanstown, and Chievers of Maystown commonly called Mount Leinster.
 William required peace in Ireland and was allied to the Papacy in 1691 within the League of Augsburg.

 This Treaty contained thirteen articles which were agreed upon, on the Williamite side, by the Lords Justices of Ireland — Sir Charles Porter and Thomas Coningsby, 1st Earl Coningsby — and the Commander-in-Chief, Baron de Ginkel; and on the Jacobite side by Patrick Sarsfield, 1st Earl of Lucan; Piers Butler, 3rd Viscount Galmoye; Colonels Nicholas Purcell of Loughmoe, Nicholas Cusack, Garrett Dillon, and John Brown; and Sir Toby Butler, who was the actual draftsman.
 The treaty was signed by Porter, Coningsby, and de Ginkel, and witnessed by Scavenmoer, H. Mackay, and T. Talmash.

 It has been said that "the ink was not dry on the Treaty" before the English broke it—the civil articles were not honoured by the victorious Williamite government.
-The few Catholic landowners who took the oath in 1691-93 remained protected, including their descendants.
+The few Catholic landowners who took the oath in 1691–93 remained protected, including their descendants.
 Those who did not were known as "non-jurors", and their loyalty to the new regime was automatically suspect.
 Some managed to have outlawry specifically reversed, such as the 8th Viscount Dillon in 1694, or the Earl of Clanricarde in 1701.

 The Papacy again recognized James II as the lawful king of Ireland from 1693.
 From 1695 this provoked a series of harsh penal laws to be enacted by the Parliament of Ireland, to make it difficult for the Irish Catholic gentry who had not taken the oath by 1695 to remain Catholic.
 The laws were extended for political reasons by the Dublin administration during the War of the Spanish Succession (1701–14), and reforms did not start until the 1770s.

-It is often thought that Limerick was the only treaty between the Jacobites and the Williamites.
+Limerick was not the only treaty signed between the Jacobites and the Williamites.
 A similar treaty had been signed on the surrender of Galway on 22 July 1691, but without the strict loyalty oath required under the Treaty of Limerick.
-The Galway garrison had been organised by the mostly-Catholic landed gentry of counties Galway and Mayo, who benefited from their property guarantees in the following century.
+The Galway garrison had been organised by the largely Catholic landed gentry of counties Galway and Mayo, who benefited from their property guarantees in the following century.
 The Limerick treaty marked the end of the war.